FreeFly0125/news-api-interaction/README.md

 ### Project instructions

-Your task is to create a simple API that interacts with a public news API for fetching articles.
-For the back-end, you can use the language and framework of your choice.
-For example, you can use the [GNews API](https://gnews.io) and then create your own API service, with documentation, that interacts with this API for fetching articles.
+Create a simple API that interacts with a public news API for fetching articles.
+You can use the [GNews API](https://gnews.io) and then create your own API service, with documentation, that interacts with this API for fetching articles.

-Your API should have a few basic methods like, fetching N news articles, finding a news article with a specific title or author, and searching by keywords.
-Include a cache in your API service as well so users are not fetching the same things over and over.
+The API has a few basic methods like, fetching N news articles, finding a news article with a specific title or author, and searching by keywords.
+Included a cache in the API service as well so users are not fetching the same things over and over.

 ### Preparation